interstellar2567/web-hackathon/README.md

 ## <a name="introduction">🤖 Introduction</a>
-we built a visually captivating gaming website Zentry, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling.
-It delivers a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness.
+Zentry is a next-generation gaming experience built to blur the line between reality and play.
+Designed with cinematic visuals, scroll-triggered animations, and reactive soundscapes, it delivers a world where interaction feels alive.
+Every motion, ripple, and transition is crafted to immerse users in a dynamic metagame universe — fusing style, responsiveness, and emotion into a seamless digital adventure.

 ## <a name="tech-stack">⚙️ Tech Stack</a>